daniits/daniits/README.md

 <h3 align="center">A passionate web developer from Pakistan 🇵🇰</h3>
 ✨&nbsp; About Me

-I am a Senior Frontend Developer with 3+ years of experience in developing enterprise applications and open-source software.
+I'm Daniyal Khan, a Senior Frontend Developer with 3+ years of experience in creating high-performance, user-friendly web applications.
+Skilled in React.js and Next.js, I specialize in turning Figma designs into responsive websites that excel in SEO and user experience.
+I've led projects that significantly improve web performance and user retention, always pushing the boundaries of what's possible with frontend technologies.
+Currently, I'm enhancing my skills in the MERN stack and Three.js.
+Let's connect to collaborate on your next digital project!

-This is the place where I opensource stuff and break things :rofl: <br />
+This is the place where I open-source projects and experiment with new ideas :rofl: <br />

-- 🌟 &nbsp;I’m currently honing my skills in Frontend Development
+🌟  Currently honing my skills in Frontend Development

-- 📫 How to reach me <a href="mailto:d4n.kh4n@gmail.com">Send email</a>
+📫 How to reach me: <a href="mailto:d4n.kh4n@gmail.com">Send email</a>

-- 📞 Know about my experiences <a href="https://calendly.com/daniyal-khan0520/30min" target="blank">Let's Connect</a>
+📞 Want to chat about my experiences? <a href="https://calendly.com/daniyal-khan0520/30min" target="blank">Let's Connect</a>

-- 🌱 &nbsp;I’m currently learning MERN, Three.js
+🌱  Currently diving into MERN and Three.js

-- 💬 &nbsp;Ask me about anything related to Javascript/Typescript or React/Next/Three
+💬  Ask me anything about JavaScript/TypeScript or React/Next/Three

-- 👨‍💻 All of my projects are available at <a href="https://portfolio-brown-beta-22.vercel.app/project" target="blank">Portfolio</a>
+👨‍💻 Check out all my projects at: <a href="https://portfolio-brown-beta-22.vercel.app/project" target="blank">Portfolio</a>

-- ⚡ Fun fact A JavaScript developer can turn coffee into code, but only after turning bugs into features!
+⚡ Fun fact: A JavaScript developer can turn coffee into code, but only after turning bugs into features!

  <p align="center">
   Visitors count<br>